parade-events/blog/_posts/2019-08-27-free-rebeccas.markdown

 ## Giveaway

-Rebecca's Cafe is a staple of student life at Northeastern.
-Parade aims to get people more involved on campus by sharing student-run events with the community.

-We want everybody to get more involved on campus and give thanks to the orgs already posting their events.
+We at Parade want everybody to get more involved on campus this semester, and also want to give thanks and reward the orgs already posting their events.
 Our idea - a contest.
 The grand prize - **a month of Rebecca's lunch paid by us** 🎉

 ![photo-2]({{site.url}}/{{site.baseurl}}/assets/resources-free-rebeccas/sandwich.jpg)